astrixgame/easyassistant/README.md

 </ul>

 <h2>Getting started</h2>

-<h2>How to run</h2>
-You need <strong>port 80 free</strong> because the web intreface running on it Download the latest release from: <a href="https://github.com/astrixgame/easy-assistant/releases">https://github.com/astrixgame/easyassistant/releases</a> or you can download it from git:<pre>git clone https://github.com/astrixgame/easyassistant.git</pre>
+<i>You need <strong>port 80 free</strong> because the web intreface running on it</i>

-<h2>How to run the server</h2>
 <ol>
-  <li>Download server.zip from Releases and unzip it</li>
+  <li>Download the latest release from: <a href="https://github.com/astrixgame/easy-assistant/releases">https://github.com/astrixgame/easyassistant/releases</a> or you can download it from git:<pre>git clone https://github.com/astrixgame/easyassistant.git</pre></li>
   <li>Configure the server
     <pre>{
       "hub": {